Construction Company 2025 Agenda for ConFeX KSA Details

 Generative AI in portfolio risk & dispute management

-When risks escalate or disputes emerge, generative AI steps in as a strategic partner—spotting issues early and supporting fair, data-driven resolutions
+When risks escalate or disputes emerge, generative AI steps in as a strategic partner—spotting issues early and supporting fair, data-driven resolutions.

 Parametric intelligence: A new era in project scheduling

-Schedules are no longer static; parametric intelligence creates living, data-rich timelines that adjust instantly to change and uncertainty
+Schedules are no longer static; parametric intelligence creates living, data-rich timelines that adjust instantly to change and uncertainty.

-Petros Zouzoulas, Director of Technology Advancements, Parsons
+Director of Technology Advancements

 Scaling private AI for project & portfolio efficiency